-If you are an applicant/recipient of Temporary Assistance for the child, or Medicaid for yourself and the child, or your child is in Title IV-E Foster Care, you are required to assign to the social services district rights you have to support on your own behalf and any rights to support on behalf of any family member for whom you are applying for, or receiving assistance.
+If you are an applicant/recipient of Temporary Assistance for the child, or Medicaid for yourself and the child, or your child is in Title IV-E Foster Care, you are required to assign to the social services district rights you have to support on your own behalf and any rights to child support on behalf of any family member for whom you are applying for, or receiving assistance.
 For Medicaid applicants/recipients, this assignment is limited to medical support only.
 When applying for, or receiving Temporary Assistance, your assignment of support rights is limited to support that accrues during the period that you or the family member receives assistance.
 You are required to assign these support rights and, unless you claim good cause or domestic violence for not doing so, cooperate with the Child SupportEnforcement Unit to:

 Any parent or non-parent caregiver acting as guardian of at least one child under the age of 21 is eligible to apply for child support services.
 Such person is considered the custodial parent in the child support case.
 If you are applying for, or receiving, Temporary Assistance (officially termed “Family Assistance” or “Safety Net Assistance”) for the child, child support services may be provided to you based on your application for this program.
 Child support services may also be provided if you are applying for Medicaid for yourself and the child and you complete an application/referral for child support services.
 Child support services will continue after you stop receiving Temporary Assistance or Medicaid unless you request your child support case be closed.
 Child support services are also provided for a child placed in foster care and may continue after the foster care placement ends.
 If the child returns to you after being discharged from foster care, child support services will continue unless you request otherwise.
 A child under the age of 21 or a non-custodial parent or putative (alleged) father may also apply or be eligible for child support services.